 Orwell is remembered today for his clear vision of a possible future, much of which has come to pass.
 He has left an obvious and unavoidable impact on the literary world, making poplar the genre of dystopian fiction and inspiring writers to consider other futures that humankind should do its best to avoid.

 Orwell finished his best-known novel in 1948.
 It was published a year later in 1949.

 The novel follows the story of Winston Smith, one man in the middle of a fascist super-state known as Oceania.
-In what used to be England, Winston struggles with his everyday life as he’s forced to conform to the “Party’s” standards.
+In what used to be England, the character Winston Smith struggles with his everyday life as he’s forced to conform to the “Party’s” standards.
 The Party is lead by a mysterious figure known only as Big Brother and it requires all citizens, with the threat of torture and death, to remain loyal to the rules of the state.

 Winston longs to rebel and eventually gets the opportunity to.
 While he steps away from the caution that had kept him alive for so long, he also discovers more secrets about the Party, its origins, and its intentions.
-The novel is considered to be George Orwell’s masterpiece. it was written soon after World War II and is a warning for the future and what could come if society did not keep fascist inclinations in check.
+The novel is considered to be George Orwell’s masterpiece.
+1984 was written soon after World War II and is a warning for the future and what could come if society did not keep fascist inclinations in check.